cpp-for-yourself/lectures-and-homeworks/lectures/all_or_nothing.md

 <!-- Talking head -->
 This already gives us a glimpse into our first "rule":
 <!-- Overlay -->
-> **Rule 1:** If we manage resources manually in the constructor we must have a destructor that releases these resources.
+> **Rule 1:** If we acquire resources manually in the constructor we must have a destructor that releases these resources.

 <!-- Highlight comment 🆗 -->
-Note that even with this destructor in place we still must explicitly state here that **this struct does not follow the best practices**.
+Note that even with this destructor in place we still must explicitly state here that **this class does not follow the best practices**.
 We'll find out why pretty soon.

 <!-- Talking head -->
 Hopefully you did not learn anything _really_ new by now.
 We touched upon this topic in the [object lifecycle](object_lifecycle.md) lecture before.
 So now it is about time we focus on why does the comment above our class still hold?